Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Although railways are a product of the industrial revolution, they have been affected by continuous innovations, technical, regulatory, and commercial changes, which have improved their capacity and efficiency.
 Rail transportation is thus as important in the 21st century as it was in the late 19th century.
 One innovation relates to the quality of the rail infrastructure, particularly rail tracks (e.g. better steel, concrete ties), which determines the operational characteristics of their use, such as speed, permitted weight, maintenance, and resilience to the environment.

-Longer and heavier rail coupled with major engineering achievements such as bridges and tunnels allow for the suppression of natural obstacles, which enhance network continuity.
-The Seikan tunnel between the islands of Honshu and Hokkaido in Japan has a length of 53.8 kilometers while the Channel Tunnel between France and England reaches 50.5 kilometers.
-The Gotthard Base Tunnel, opened in 2016, was built mostly to carry rail freight through the Alps, totaling 57.1 kilometers.
+Longer and heavier rail, coupled with major engineering achievements such as bridges and tunnels, allow for the suppression of natural obstacles, which enhances network continuity.
+The Seikan tunnel between the islands of Honshu and Hokkaido in Japan has a length of 53.8 kilometers, while the Channel Tunnel between France and England reaches 50.5 kilometers.
+The Gotthard Base Tunnel, which opened in 2016, was built mostly to carry rail freight through the Alps, totaling 57.1 kilometers.
 One of the most technically challenging rail segments ever built was completed in 2006 in China.
 The 1,142 kilometers line links Golmud in Qinghai province to Lhasa in Tibet.
-Some parts go through permafrost and altitudes of 16,000 feet, conferring its status of the world’s highest rail line.
+Some parts go through permafrost and altitudes of 16,000 feet, conferring its status as the world’s highest rail line.

 Trends concerning cargo transport using trailers on flat cars (TOFC) and containers on flatcars (COFC) well illustrate the increasing adoption of intermodal transport.
-Still, TOFC services are being phased down, and COFC increasingly dominates.
-An active market for niche services such as Roadrailers mounting truck trailers as train convoys remain.
+Still, TOFC services are being phased down, and COFC now dominates intermodal rail.
+A market for niche services such as Roadrailers mounting truck trailers as train convoys remains.
 Due to its versatility, the container is highly favored as such a means of cargo transport.
-The loading trailers unto rail cars is prone to inefficiencies, particularly because of a much lower load factor than containers.
+The loading trailers into rail cars are prone to inefficiencies, particularly because of a much lower load factor than containers.
 Double-stack rail technology is a major challenge for the rail transport system as it is effective for long distances where additional terminal costs are compensated by lower transport costs.
-North America has a notable advantage over Europe on this issue since a full double-stacked unit train can carry between 400 and 600 TEU (200 to 300 containers) and can have a length exceeding 10,000 feet (about 3,000 meters).
+North America has a notable advantage over Europe on this issue.
+A full double-stacked unit train can carry between 400 and 600 TEU (200 to 300 containers) and have a length exceeding 10,000 feet (about 3,000 meters).
 The average intermodal train length in the United States is around 6,500 feet (about 2,000 meters).
-European trains are generally limited to 750 meters and can carry 80 TEU of single stacked containers while some rail segments can accommodate 850 meters.
+European trains are generally limited to 750 meters and can carry 80 TEU of single stacked containers, while some rail segments can accommodate 850 meters.

-Pipelines are an extremely important and extensive mode of land transport, although very rarely appreciated or recognized by the general public, mainly because they are buried underground or under the sea, as in the case of gas pipelines from North Africa to Europe.
-In the United States, for example, there are 215,000 miles of pipelines that carry 17% of all ton-miles of freight.
-Two main products dominate pipeline traffic: oil and gas, although locally pipelines are significant for the transport of water, and in some rare cases, for the shipment of dry bulk commodities, such as coal in the form of slurry.
+Pipelines are an extremely important and extensive mode of land transport, although very rarely recognized by the general public, mainly because they are buried underground or under the sea, as in the case of gas pipelines from North Africa to Europe.
+For example, in the United States, there are 215,000 miles of pipelines that carry 17% of all ton-miles of freight.
+Two main products dominate pipeline traffic: oil and gas.
+Although local pipelines are significant for the transport of water, and in some rare cases, for the shipment of dry bulk commodities, such as coal in the form of slurry.
 Pipelines can even be used to carry small quantities of freight, such as in pneumatic tubes, but this use remains marginal and for short distances.

-Pipelines are almost everywhere designed for a specific purpose only, to carry one commodity from a location to another.
-They are built mostly with private capital, and because the system must be in place before any revenues can be generated, they represent a significant capital commitment.
+Pipelines are almost everywhere designed for a specific purpose only, to carry one commodity from one location to another.
+They are built mostly with private capital, and because the system must be in place before any revenues can be generated, they represent a significant capital commitment and sunk costs.
 They are useful in transporting large quantities of products where no other feasible means of transport (usually maritime) is available.
-Pipeline routes tend to link isolated areas of production to major refining and manufacturing centers in the case of oil, or major populated areas, as in the case of natural gas.
-To fulfill their role pipelines have four main functional properties:
+Pipeline routes tend to link isolated production areas to major refining and manufacturing centers in the case of oil, or major populated areas, as in the case of natural gas.
+To fulfill their role, pipelines have four main functional properties:

 - Feeder pipelines.
 They move products from processing and storage facilities to transmission pipelines.
 Their purpose is to ensure that a sufficient volume of products is collected to justify the larger diameter of transmission pipelines.